HMS Tiger (1913): First World War

 Tiger was laid down at the John Brown and Company shipyard in Clydebank on 6 June 1912.
 She was launched on 15 December 1913 and commissioned into the Royal Navy on 3 October 1914, at the cost of £2,593,100, including armament.
 The ship was still under construction when the First World War broke out in August 1914.
 On 3 August 1914, Captain Henry Pelly was appointed to command the incomplete ship.
 Beatty described Pelly at the time as "a very charming person and, what is more important just now, a very efficient officer".

 Tiger was commissioned for the 1st Battlecruiser Squadron (1st BCS) on 3 October.
-After the Battle of Coronel and the deployment of three battlecruisers to hunt for the German East Asia Squadron, Tiger was ordered to cut short her firing trials off Berehaven.
+After the Battle of Coronel and the deployment of three battlecruisers to hunt for the German East Asia Squadron in November, Tiger was ordered to cut short her firing trials off Berehaven.
 Beatty described Tiger to the First Sea Lord, Admiral of the Fleet Lord Fisher of Kilverstone, as "not yet fit to fight.
 Three out of her four dynamoes are out of action for an indefinite period, and her training is impeded by bad weather, which might continue for many weeks at this time of year, and at present is quite unprepared and inefficient."